- Asthma Center

 Learn the truth about organ donation

 Many potential donors would like to donate organs, but they are afraid of what will happen to them if they are in an accident, or they are confused about what will happen to their organs once they’re donated.
-The Center for Organ Recovery & Education (CORE) has answers to the top 10 myths about organ donation.
+The Center for Organ Recovery & Education (CORE) has answers dispelling the myths about organ donation.

 Living-Donor Liver Transplants